Flag

 World Bank: Control of Corruption Percentile Rank 27

-Papua New Guinea faces significant challenges related to crime and corruption, which hinder governance and social stability.
-The prevalence of organized crime, including human trafficking, arms trafficking, and environmental crimes, is exacerbated by pervasive corruption among public officials and weak law enforcement capabilities, leading to a cycle of impunity and limited resilience against criminal activities.
+Papua New Guinea faces significant challenges related to crime and corruption, which impede governance and economic development.
+The prevalence of organized crime, including human trafficking, arms trafficking, and environmental crimes, is exacerbated by widespread corruption among public officials and limited law enforcement resources, highlighting the need for comprehensive legal reforms and enhanced institutional capacity.

 Economy

-Papua New Guinea (PNG) stands as the largest economy in the Pacific Islands, presenting significant trade and investment opportunities, particularly in the petroleum and mining sectors.
-The government projects a steady economic growth rate of 5.0 percent, alongside an inflation rate of the same percentage, while ongoing investments in infrastructure and regulatory reforms aim to create a more favorable business environment.
-Despite challenges such as a recent decline in foreign direct investment and concerns over environmental and social governance, PNG's commitment to enhancing its investment climate, including the establishment of Special Economic Zones and a focus on renewable energy, underscores its potential as an attractive destination for international investors.
+Papua New Guinea (PNG) stands as the largest economy in the Pacific Islands, presenting significant trade and investment opportunities, particularly in the petroleum, mining, agriculture, and fisheries sectors.
+The government projects an economic growth rate of 4.3% alongside an inflation rate of 3.2%, bolstered by commitments to stability through funding in law and justice and security assistance from Australia.
+Despite a notable decline in foreign direct investment (FDI) in 2023, the government is actively promoting initiatives to enhance the investment climate, including regulatory reforms, the establishment of Special Economic Zones, and efforts to attract institutional investors, all aimed at creating a competitive, export-driven economy supported by a robust domestic market.

 Subscribe to